-At the core of a wireless charging embedded control system, Microchip’s Digital Signal Controllers (DSCs) offer advanced features such as multiple Pulse-Width Modulators (PWMs), high-speed Analog-to-Digital Converters (ADCs) and an integrated Digital Signal Processor (DSP).
+At the core of a wireless charging embedded control system, our Digital Signal Controllers (DSCs) offer advanced features such as multiple Pulse-Width Modulators (PWMs), high-speed Analog-to-Digital Converters (ADCs) and an integrated Digital Signal Processor (DSP).
 They can support various industry standards for wireless charging, as well as proprietary standards due to the DSC’s computational abilities.
-Microchip also provides many of the analog support pieces for communications, power management and output control to enable a complete system design.
+We also provide many of the analog support pieces for communications, power management and output control to enable a complete system design.

-The LIN Serial Analyzer development tool enables you to monitor and communicate to a Local Interface Network (LIN) bus using a Personal Computer (PC).
-This is a powerful tool that can be used to send messages, monitor the bus traffic, perform errors checks and filter messages amongst many other features, allowing you to develop and debug the system implementation.
+The LIN Serial Analyzer development tool enables the user to monitor and communicate to a LIN bus using a PC.
+This powerful tool can be used to send messages, monitor the bus traffic, perform errors checks and filter messages.

-This development board for ATA6612C, ATA6613C and ATA6614Q ICs is designed to accelerate programming, prototyping and testing of new LIN designs.
+This development board for the ATA6612C, ATA6613C and ATA6614Q ICs accelerates the programming, prototyping and testing of new LIN designs.